-I, J. RONALD COLYER, do hereby certify that I am the City Clerk in and for the City of Columbia, Counties of Monroe and St. Clair, State of Illinois and as such am the keeper of the books and records of said City; that the foregoing is a true and correct copy of an Ordinance duly passed by the City Council of the City of Columbia, Illinois being Ordinance No. 2791, entitled:
+I, Wesley J. Hoeffken, do hereby certify that I am the elected City Clerk in and for the City of Columbia, Counties of Monroe and St. Clair, State of Illinois and as such am the keeper of the books and records of said City; that the foregoing is a true and correct copy of an Ordinance duly passed by the City Council of the City of Columbia, Illinois being Ordinance No. 3414, entitled: